-The minimum earnings for contribution calculation purposes are equal to the legal monthly minimum wage.
+The minimum earnings used to calculate contributions are the legal monthly minimum wage.

-The maximum earnings for contribution calculation purposes are 25 times the legal monthly minimum wage.
+The maximum earnings used to calculate contributions are 25 times the legal monthly minimum wage.

 Government: Contributes to the work injury fund from general revenue; contributes as an employer.